 "It refers to the effortlessness that's specific to French women.
 It's our mantra—we will never be overdressed, even at a wedding.
 In my wardrobe, my je ne sais quoi piece is a heart-shaped faux-fur scarf." — Lydia Bahia, founder of faux fur brand La Seine et Moi

 Meet the girls who have je ne sais quoi by the bucketload…

-The Who What Wear office is collectively obsessing over Missoma's latest collab.
+The Who What Wear office is collectively obsessing over Missoma's gorgeous pendants.

-Note how Slip Into Style's Ellie makes her ladylike pieces look edgy with the addition of a playful bag, statement shades and fierce boots.
+Style Notes: Note how Slip Into Style's Ellie makes her ladylike pieces look edgy with the addition of a playful bag, black tee and strappy sandals.

-Unpack AnneLaure's outfit and it's simply jeans and a jumper, but her je ne sais quoi is tracking down elevated basics.
+Style Notes: Unpack Anne-Laure's outfit and it's simply trousers and a jumper, but her je ne sais quoi is tracking down elevated basics.
 A pink knit worn with leopard denim?
 An unlikely pairing but it just works.

-Tartan has made a huge comeback for autumn/winter 2018, and the easiest way to wear it is in blazer form.
+Tartan has made a huge comeback recently, and the easiest way to wear it is in blazer form.

 We're constantly on the hunt for the perfect white tee—and this one comes pretty close.

-French style isn't all about paring back; instead, it's wearing what you want with utmost confidence, be it darling prints or
+Style Notes: French style isn't all about paring back; instead, it's wearing what you want with utmost confidence, be it darling prints or bright colours.